Georganizations/argocd-example-apps/helm-dependency/README.md

 # Helm Dependencies

-This example application demonstrates how an OTS (off-the-shelf) helm chart can be retrieved and pinned to a specific helm sem version from an upstream helm repository, and customized using a custom values.yaml in the private git repository.
+This example application demonstrates how an OTS (off-the-shelf) helm chart can be retrieved and pinned to a specific helm sem version from an upstream helm repository. and customized using a custom values.yaml in the private git repository.

-In this example, the wordpress application is pulled from the stable helm repo, and pinned to v5.0.2:
+In this example. the wordpress application is pulled from the stable helm repo. and pinned to v5.0.2:

 ```yaml
 dependencies: